 Lacing Techniques for Proper Shoe Fit

-Certain lacing techniques for shoes can prevent injuries, alleviate pain, and relieve foot problems.
-The American Orthopaedic Foot & Ankle Society urges individuals to follow these general lacing tips.
-Individuals with specific foot problems should follow these lacing techniques to get a good fit with their shoe:
+Certain lacing techniques for shoes can prevent injuries, alleviate pain and relieve foot problems.
+If you have specific foot problems, follow these lacing techniques to get a good fit with your shoe:

 Loosen the laces as you slip into the shoes.
-This prevents unnecessary stress on the eyelets (small holes for the lace) and the backs of the shoes.
+This prevents unnecessary stress on the eyelets (the small holes for the lace) and the backs of the shoes.

 Always begin lacing shoes at the eyelets closest to your toes, and pull the laces of one set of eyelets at a time to tighten.
 This provides for a comfortable shoe fit.

 When buying shoes, remember that shoes with a larger number of eyelets will make it easier to adjust laces for a custom fit.

 The conventional method of lacing, crisscross to the top of the shoe, works best for the majority of people.

 Use the eyelets farthest from the tongue of the shoes.
 This will bring up the side of the shoe.

 Use the eyelets closest to the tongue of the shoe.
 This technique gives the foot more space.